 About the models

 The virtual MOUT site area contains over 20 geospecific photo-textured structures and over 124,000 volumetric trees of varying types, power lines, and poles.
 The site-specific culture models were built with industry standard 3D modeling tools such as Autodesk Maya and 3ds Max, and then converted to MetaVR's model format.
 The models are available in MetaVR's 3D model libraries.
+Models were placed on the terrain with VRSG Scenario Editor.

 All MOUT site-specific models were created with textures derived from high-resolution photographs taken at the actual site, at ground level, with a high-resolution digital camera.
 All high-resolution MOUT building models contain modeled interiors and articulated doors and windows.
 The database makes extensive use of other elements such as street lights, oil drums, power cables, and fences.
 All models are in MetaVR’s model format.